 Joint Ventures

-In a joint venture, there are generally two categories of investors: the money partner and the active partner.
+In joint venture real estate scaling, there are generally two categories of investors: the money partner and the active partner.

 Money Partner